Implement unicode normalization in TYPO3 Core's charset conversion routines, especially for filepaths in TYPO3 FAL's LocalDriver.

 If you need some help with pushing a patch to our review system please let me know.

-#2 Updated by Stephan Jorek about 5 years ago
+#2 Updated by Stephan Jorek over 5 years ago

 My current solution is a dirty hack without any tests.
 I'm a bit busy with other stuff, so I can't offer you something really useful for now; but approximately end of may I could take a look at this.
 I think i'll need some advices then, as I'm not yet familiar with the Gerrit-Flow.
 And I didn't sign the CLA yet.